Lavadeg31/Vex_Iq/mkdwn/design-iterations.md

 - Implemented tensioning system
 - Added sensors to help us not launch balls by accident
 - Added sensors to make rapid loading easier
+- Added "second chance" mechanism, makes the ball rebound when a goal is missed

 ## Design Challenges